Individual Therapy & Relational Work

 Sessions are paced and collaborative, with attention to how your nervous system responds in real time.

 If you feel blank, shut down, or unsure where to begin, we slow down rather than push.
-The work is active and engaged, but not advice-driven, and focuses on building choice and stability so change can occur without force.
+The work is active and engaged, but not advice-driven.
+We focus on helping you recognize what’s happening in real time and build enough stability that change can happen without forcing it.

 Is this work the right fit for you?